joshfrench/om-wiki-fork/Intermediate-Tutorial.md

 static files and the compiled JavaScript files that our ClojureScript code will generate.

-To start it run:
+To start both the server and the compilation process, run:

-    lein ring server

-When the server is up, point your browser at [localhost:8000](http://localhost:8000).
-If you open the JavaScript console you should see that `main.js` is missing.
-That is because we have not compiled our Clojurescript code yet.
-Open another terminal and run:

     lein figwheel

+When the server is up, point your browser at [localhost:3449](http://localhost:3449).
 When it is done compiling, check if the Browser REPL is connected by typing:

 ```
 ClojureScript:cljs.user> (js/alert "Am I connected?")